DylanHobbs/TeleProjReport/Implementation.md

 Both protocols use the same routing table format.
 Although the Link State version has two extra methods, clear table and equals.
 Otherwise the two classes are identical.
 Routing tables store the routes that each router has available.
 It has many useful internal functions such as add, update and getNextHop.
 This allows them to be used and edited easily with minimal impact to the main application.

 All of its variables are private and can only be accessed via the available methods.
 This means that we could later change the internal structure of the class without affecting any other code.
-Currently destination, nextHop and cost are stored in seperate array lists.
+Currently destination, nextHop and cost are stored in separate array lists.
 This allows them to be expanded easily.

-Routing tables can be constructed from either an integer and two arrays (owner, connctions, initialCost) or from a byte array received in a packet.
+Routing tables can be constructed from either an integer and two arrays (owner, connections, initialCost) or from a byte array received in a packet.
 Routing tables can be converted to a byte array for sending.

 ###Link State

-Our link state implmentation has two main stages, the flooding stage and the processing stage.
-In our virtualised envirnment these both only run once.
+Our link state implementation has two main stages, the flooding stage and the processing stage.
+In our virtualised environment these both only run once.
 In the real world they would run every time a router is added or removed.

 ####Stage 1 - Flooding

-After all the servers are initialised on their independant threads they will send a copy of their routing table to all of their connected neighbours, hence flooding.
+After all the servers are initialised on their independent threads they will send a copy of their routing table to all of their connected neighbours, hence flooding.
 They will also send this to any clients they are connected to.

 When a router receives a table it checks if it has received it before.
 If the table is new to it it will add it to an ArrayList of RoutingTables and then again 'flood' this new table to all of it's connected neighbours.
 If it already had received the table it won't store or send it to anyone.